tldr-pages/tldr/pages/common/suspend.md

 `{{bash}} <Enter> suspend`

-- Continue from suspension if `suspend` was used in a non-nested shell:
+- Run in a separate terminal to continue from suspension if `suspend` was used in a non-nested shell:

 `pkill -CONT bash`